danielpetrov/ag-grid-api/Readme.md

   Options:
   As a second parameter to AgGridApi you can pass an object from which the HOC can read two properties.
-   * newColumns: Boolean ( true if you want to retain filtering when new columns come to the grid )
+   * newColumns: Boolean ( true if you want to retain sorting when new columns come to the grid )
-   * newData: Boolean ( true if you want to retain filtering when new data come to the grid )
+   * newData: Boolean ( true if you want to retain sorting when new data come to the grid )

   Both fields are true by default.
 This means that sorting will retain for both when new columns and new data comes to the grid.